Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 IMPORTANT

 - Zerotier Working in JAPAN Region and just check "STEAM RELAY"! and I dont know if Zerotier Working on  Middle East Country because RADMIN and Hamachi isnt working!
-- If you arer lag or can't join just ask people who invite you to join or allow you to join to this Server!!
 - If still lagging maybe the Hosting Server is downloading or updating the stuff in Computer!!
 - 200-260 MS is Normal because our server Hosting Located to Central USA
 - Note: Hamachi is not yet supported on macOS Big Sur, macOS Monterey, and macOS Ventura.